View Source AWS.Transfer (aws-elixir v1.0.10)

 Adds a Secure Shell (SSH) public key to a Transfer Family user identified by a

-value assigned to the specific file transfer protocol-enabled server,
+UserName value assigned to the specific file transfer protocol-enabled server,

-identified by ServerId
+identified by ServerId.

-The response returns the UserName
+The response returns the UserName value, the ServerId value, and the name of

 Lists the details for all the accesses you have on your server.